 are the $d$-dimensional transverse-traceless and transverse projectors respectively.
-After a moment's consideration, this correlator can be re-written in the form
+A short calculation shows this correlator can equivalently be expressed as

-The right-hand side now involves a {\it 3-form} and hence vanishes identically in integer dimensions below three, as a spacetime index in the antisymmetrisation must necessarily be repeated.
-As in $d=2+2\ep$ dimensions the overall coefficient $C_{TT}$ has a $\ep^{-1}$ pole, the regulated correlator thus has the $0/0$ structure associated with a type A anomaly.\footnote{In higher even dimensions, $C_{TT}$ has pole but the 3-form does not vanish; we then have a genuine UV divergence which must be cancelled by a counterterm leading to a type B anomaly, see section \ref{sec:2ptfns}.
-In higher odd dimensions, $C_{TT}$ is finite and there is no anomaly.}
+The right-hand side now involves a 3-form, and hence vanishes in integer dimensions below three where a spacetime index in the antisymmetrisation must necessarily be repeated.
+Since the overall coefficient $C_{TT}(\ep)$ has an $\ep^{-1}$ pole in $d=2+2\ep$ dimensions, the regulated correlator thus has the $0/0$ structure associated with a type A anomaly.\footnote{In higher even dimensions, $C_{TT}(\ep)$ has pole but the 3-form does not vanish; we then have a genuine UV divergence which must be cancelled with a counterterm leading to a type B anomaly, see section \ref{sec:2ptfns}.
+In higher odd dimensions, $C_{TT}(\ep)$ is finite as $\ep\rightarrow 0$ and there is no anomaly.}

-For the interested reader, the remaining steps of the renormalisation procedure can be found in appendix \ref{app:typeA}.
-The resulting renormalised correlator,
+The remaining steps of the renormalisation procedure can be found in appendix \ref{app:typeA}.
+The final renormalised correlator,

 has a non-vanishing trace associated with anomalous Ward identity, $\<T\>_s= (c/24\pi) R$, where the subscript $s$ indicates an expectation value in the presence of sources and the central charge is given by $c= 12 \pi C_{TT}$.
 Through two-dimensional identities \cite{Deser:1993yx}, we can re-write this trace anomaly as the square of the chiral anomaly: